 For the B.A. degree, coursework must be predominantly in the social sciences and humanities, with a minority in the natural sciences.
-Courses that are designated as Ways for aesthetic and interpretive inquiry, creative expression, engaging diversity, ethical reasoning, and social inquiry qualify as B.A. eligible courses.
+Courses that are designated as Ways for aesthetic and interpretive inquiry, creative expression, exploring difference and power, ethical reasoning, and social inquiry qualify as B.A. eligible courses.
 Other eligible courses have been designated as B.A. by the program.
 More details about meeting the B.A.
-Degree Option requirement can be found in the Bulletin sections describing Breadth, Depth, & Upper Division degree requirements.
+Degree Option requirements can be found in the Bulletin sections describing Breadth, Depth, & Upper Division degree requirements.

 Bachelor of Science in Human Biology